opatomic/opaspec/serialization.md

 A zero length blob is serialized as the single byte 0x41.
 Any other blob is serialized as:

-    [0x42 varint bytes]
+    [0x42 len bytes]

-where varint represents the number of bytes, and bytes represents the raw bytes.
+where len represents the number of bytes serialized as a varint, and bytes represents the raw bytes.

 Example: